Categorizing Buddhist Teaching: Three Levels

 We can categorize Buddhist teachings in many different ways.
 In this video excerpt from a teaching in Malaysia, Phakchok Rinpoche presents one classic view of three levels of teaching as laid out in the Tibetan Buddhist perspective.
 Here, he explains that buddhas teach differently according to the capabilities and inclinations of their audience.
 Therefore, we see different levels of teaching depending upon the interest and the motivation of disciples.
-Rinpoche reminds us that we need to begin with the teachings that we can understand and digest.
+Rinpoche reminds us that we begin with the teachings that we can understand and digest.

 Translation in Chinese